 A fleshy looking cow with ribs fully covered to the eye.
 Firm pressure is required to feel the transverse processes.
-Hindquarters are plump and full.
-As well, there is noticeable sponginess around the tail head.
+Hindquarters are plump and full, and there is noticeable sponginess around the tail head.

 A BCS of 4 or lower results in lower reproductive performance and productivity.
 An increasing plane of nutrition for these cows will increase the probability of getting an animal pregnant.

-There are 2 main times when body condition plays an integral role in the production cycle:
+There are two key times at which body condition plays an integral role in the production cycle:

 Cows should be at least a BCS of 5 while first calf heifers should be at least a BCS of 6 to have the best possibility of rebreeding and having a calf every 365 days.